intel/pepc/docs/guide-tpmi.md

 (feature ID 2) includes registers for managing uncore frequency scaling.
 A TPMI device typically contains multiple features.

-Multiple copies of the same feature may exist in a TPMI device; these copies are called instances.
+Multiple copies of the same feature may exist in a TPMI device, these copies are called instances.

 For example, a Granite Rapids system may have up to 5 dies, each with its own UFS instance.
 This results in 5 copies of UFS registers in the TPMI device (one per die), allowing software to manage